 The payment will be processed at the same time as operational funding payments.
 In order to receive the payment, you must attest that you have had an educator studying during the last funding period.
 You must also keep records of educators that are studying (for example, evidence of enrolment in study towards a level 4 qualification or Te Ara Tuarua).
 You will be required to supply these documents to our audit or licensing teams if requested, and the payment may be recovered if no evidence is available.

 The payment has been provided to help visiting teachers offer some extra support to educators in training.
 This might be through additional contact hours, specific coursework discussion times with individuals, or study groups with multiple educators.
 There is no requirement to complete records of how the payment has been spent.

 Find out if you are eligible in the flowchart below.
-You can apply from 1 October 2020, and the first payment will be on 1 November 2020.
+You could apply from 1 October 2020, and the first payment was on 1 November 2020.
 You can be paid in arrears to cover the period from July–September 2020 onwards.

 *Funding periods are June–September, October–January, and February–May.

 Last reviewed: Has this been useful?
 Give us your feedback